Rach-Gee/Am-I-a-Joke-to-you/README.md

 ## Overview

-Welcome to the joke page of the centery!
+Welcome to the joke page of the century!
 This app was deployed to read, create and review jokes.
 Come share, laugh and tell your friends!

 1. [Installation](#Installation)